 Several factors contribute to concern about the potential use of B. anthracis as a biological weapon:

-There is widespread availability of B. anthracis in microbe banks around the world.
+B. anthracis is widely available in microbe banks around the world.

-There is widespread natural availability of B. anthracis in endemic areas.
+B. anthracis is widely available naturally in endemic areas.

 There is evidence that techniques for mass production and aerosol dissemination of anthrax have been developed.